biapy/biapy-bashlings/doc/check-binary.md

 #### Output on stdout

-* The first found binary absolute path, as outputed by `command -v`.
+* The first found binary absolute path, as outputted by `command -v`.

 #### Output on stderr